lukechamberspublic/Portfolio/Long Term Model/README.md

 ## Setup

-If you do not already have all dependant packages installed you can install the them by running:
+If you do not already have all dependent packages installed you can install the them by running:

 pip install -r requirements.txt

+jupyter notebook

 From there you can navigate to the project folder and open LT_model.ipynb.